 Most patients with resectable lung carcinoid tumors are cured with surgery alone and don’t need other treatments.
 Some experts recommend further treatment for people with an atypical carcinoid that has spread to lymph nodes.
 This can be chemotherapy, radiation therapy, or both.
 But it’s not clear if the added treatments lower the chance of the cancer coming back, or if they help people live longer.

-Unresectable carcinoid tumors include those that have grown too much or spread too far to be removed completely by surgery (including most stage IIIB and stage IV cancers), as well as tumors in people who are not healthy enough for surgery.
+Unresectable carcinoid tumors include those that have grown too much or spread too far to be removed completely by surgery (including some stage IIIA, most stage IIIB and stage IV cancers), as well as tumors in people who are not healthy enough for surgery.

 Treatment depends on the stage of the cancer, where the cancer is, whether it is a typical or atypical carcinoid, and whether you have symptoms of the carcinoid syndrome.

 For stage IIIA cancers in people who can’t have surgery, experts typically recommend radiation to treat typical carcinoids, and chemotherapy (chemo) and radiation for atypical carcinoids.

 Some type of systemic treatment is often recommended for more advanced cancers (stages IIIB and IV), sometimes along with radiation therapy.
 Somatostatin analogs like octreotide (Sandostatin) or lanreotide (Somatuline) can be helpful for patients who have carcinoid syndrome or whose tumors can be seen on somatostatin receptor scintigraphy (OctreoScan).
 Chemo and targeted therapy are also options.